Physics-guided Neural Networks (PGNN): An Application in Lake Temperature Modeling: Evaluation

 If we use the output of the physics-based model along with the drivers as inputs in the PGNN0 model, we can achieve an even lower value of test RMSE than that of NN.
 This is because the output of PHY (although with a high RMSE) contains vital physical information about the dynamics of lake temperature, which when coupled with powerful data science frameworks such as neural networks, can result in major improvements in RMSE.
 However, the results of PGNN0 are still physically inconsistent for roughly 72\% of the time.
 In contrast, it is only by the use of physics-based loss functions in PGNN that we can not only achieve an RMSE of 0.73, but also substantially lower value of physical inconsistency (close to 0).
 To appreciate the significance of a drop in RMSE of 0.96$^\circ$C, note that a lake-specific calibration approach that produced a median RMSE of 1.47$^\circ$C over 28 lakes is considered to be the state-of-the-art in the field \cite{fang2012simulations}.
 By being accurate as well as physically consistent, PGNN provides an opportunity to produce physically meaningful analyses of lake temperature dynamics that can be used in subsequent scientific studies.

-A similar summary of results can also be obtained from Figure \ref{fig:men_scatter} for lake Mendota.
-We can see that the test RMSE of the physics-based model in this lake is 2.77, which is considerably higher than that of Mille Lacs.
-This shows the complex nature of temperature dynamics in Mendota which is ineffectively being captured by PHY.
-The average test RMSE scores of NN and PGNN0 on this lake are 2.07 and 1.93, respectively.
+A similar summary of results can also be obtained from Figure \ref{fig:men_scatter} for Lake Mendota.
+We can see that the test RMSE of the physics-based model in this lake is 2.77, which is considerably higher than that of Mille Lacs Lake.
+This shows the relatively complex nature of temperature dynamics in Lake Mendota compared to Mille Lacs Lake, which are more difficult for any model to approximate.
+Mille Lacs Lake is generally well-mixed (i.e. bottom temperature is similar to the surface temperature) while Lake Mendota is more stratified.
+The average test RMSE scores of NN and PGNN0 for Lake Mendota are 2.07 and 1.93, respectively.
 On the other hand, PGNN is able to achieve an average RMSE of 1.79, while being physically consistent.
 This is a demonstration of the added value of using physical consistency in the learning objective of data science models for improving generalization performance.